 Kane earned his Master’s of Education in Kinesiology and Physical Education with a concentration in Exercise Science from the University of Maine, a Bachelor’s of Science in Community Health with a concentration in School Health and a minor in Coaching from the University of Maine at Farmington, and an Associate’s in Accounting from Husson University.

-2017-Present Director of Athletics/Head Men’s Coach, University of Maine at Presque Isle
+2017-Present Executive Director of Athletics and Recreation/Head Men’s Coach, University of Maine at Presque Isle

 2016-17 Assistant Coach, Connecticut College

 2015-16 Associate Head Coach, University of Maine at Farmington